aer0ss/aerofs/docs/conf_properties.md

 Example:    `ldap.server.port=389`

-    ldap.server.security=TLS
+    ldap.server.security=tls

 Configure the socket-level security type used by the LDAP server.
 The options are:

-- None : use unencrypted socket (Not recommended, as this could expose user credentials to network snoopers)
+- `none`: use unencrypted socket (Not recommended, as this could expose user credentials to network snoopers)

-- SSL : use LDAP over SSL (the ldaps protocol).
+- `ssl`: use LDAP over SSL (the ldaps protocol).

-- TLS : use the LDAP StartTLS extension.
+- `tls`: use the LDAP StartTLS extension.

 Example:    `ldap.server.security=ssl`